 Christina E. Wierenga, PhD

 Dr. Wierenga is an Associate Professor and Clinical Neuropsychologist in the Department of Psychiatry at the University of California San Diego.
 She is an expert in the neurobiology of eating disorders, in particular related to the neural circuitry supporting cognition and behavior.
 She Co-Directs the Research Program at the UCSD Eating Disorder Treatment and Research Program, where she conducts neuroimaging and neuropsychological research examining the brain basis of disordered eating, with an emphasis on cognitive control, reward processing, and interoception.
 She is also heavily involved in treatment development efforts for eating disorders guided by a neurobiological understanding of behavior, as well as treatment outcome studies.
 She is a CA licensed Clinical Psychologist and supervises clinical trainees in the Adolescent Program and conducts neuropsychological assessments in both the Adolescent and Adult Programs.
 She serves as faculty in the SDSU/UCSD Joint Doctoral Program in Clinical Psychology and the UCSD Clinical Psychology APA approved Internship and is actively involved in training graduate students, pre-doctoral clinical interns, and post-doctoral fellows.
 She has been funded by the National Eating Disorders Association, the Department of Veterans Affairs, and the Alzheimer’s Association.

 Amanda Bischoff-Grethe, PhD

 Associate Adjunct Professor

-Dr. Bischoff-Grethe is an assistant professor in the department of Psychiatry.
+Dr. Bischoff-Grethe is an Associate Adjunct Professor in the department of Psychiatry.
 She received her Ph.D. in Computer Science with a focus upon Computational Neurobiology from the University of Southern California.
 She is particularly interested in the brain's response to reward and punishment and how it relates to cognitive processing.
 Her research focuses upon brain function in adolescents and adults with eating disorders using functional MRI, DTI, and other morphometric methods.